geohot/qira/README.md

 dirtyiaddr -- whether we should update the clnum based on the iaddr or not flat -- if we are in flat view
 </pre>

-## Static

-QIRA static has historically been such a trash heap it's gated behind -S. QIRA should not be trying to compete with IDA.

-User input and the actual traces of the program should drive creation of the static database.
-Don't try to recover all CFGs, only what ran.

-The basic idea of static is that it exists at change -1 and doesn't change ever.
-Each address has a set of tags, including things like name.